The lovely sablé biscuit recipe is very simple and the little biscuits are just perfect with your tea and coffee.

-The simplicity of the little round biscuit belies its history – as it seems that it was created in 1670 and was introduced to the court of Louis XIV.
-Much enjoyed by the aristocracy the famous Vatel, steward of the Prince Condé made the little shortbread for the Prince for a party and called them sablé biscuits in honour of the Marquise de Sablé who was a great beauty of the time and was present at the serving of the little biscuits.
+The simplicity of the little round biscuit belies its history.
+According to legend it was created in 1670 and introduced to the court of Louis XIV.
+Much enjoyed by the aristocracy the famous Vatel, steward of the Prince Condé made the little shortbread treats for a party the prince threw.
+He called them sablé biscuits in honour of the Marquise de Sablé who was a great beauty of the time and was present at the serving of the little biscuits.

-At least this is what I’ve read – some people think its because they are of a slightly “sandy” texture but I like the more regal story!
+At least this is what I’ve read.
+Some people think its because they are of a slightly “sandy” texture but I like the more regal story!
 Enjoy this easy, simple to make Sable biscuit recipe…

 100 g butter